byjg/php-scriptify/docs/script.md

 sidebar_position: 1
 ---

-# Call a PHP method from command line
+# Call a PHP method from the command line

 Assuming you have a class and a method like this: